jeff-breece/jeff-breece.github.io/README.md

 ### Hi there 👋
+This repo is for my blog/bio page hosted on GitHub Pages, which works great, and it has the right price tag—free!

+I'm currently working on a piece of middleware for the Python camping library created by the good folks at Jutfin.
+I've just finished my proof of concept for this, which will, in turn, be wrapped as an Azure Function that sits between a Microsoft Bot Framework web application and the backend search processor of Camply itself.

+A few other bits I'm working on include adding pagination to this blog (which has been a bit of a curve since it's controlled by some built-in features of Jekyll itself).
+I'm also working on getting back off my rear end and into a more active lifestyle.
+Retraining the brain after the pandemic on that one has proved to be a bit of, well, unlearning the bad habits of isolation.

+During the last six years of my career, I worked in .NET Core on a large voice assistant bot for an energy company, lost a cat to old age, my mom had heart surgery, my dad had a heart attack, and I've been to about 67 different campgrounds, State Parks, and National Forests, lighting so many fires of gratitude that I feel like Mr. Thank You these days for another day alive, new challenges, and the hope of tomorrow with my friends and family.

+🌱 Namaste 🌱

 <!--
 **jeff-breece/jeff-breece** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.